20kilograma/blog/oop-js.md

 <center>

-<h1> OOP in JavaScript & some differences from other languages </h1>
+<h1> OOP in JavaScript & some differences from the other languages </h1>

 </center>